Generation X: Crack epidemic and AIDS

-The rise of home computing
+Rise of home computing

 Gen Xers were the first children to have access to personal computers in their homes and at schools.
 In the early 1980s, the growth in the use of personal computers exploded.
 Manufacturers such as Commodore, Atari, and Apple responded to the demand via 8-bit and 16-bit machines.
 This in turn stimulated the software industries with corresponding developments for backup storage, use of the floppy disk, zip drive, and CD-ROM.

 At school, several computer projects were supported by the Department of Education under United States Secretary of Education Terrel Bell's "Technology Initiative".
 This was later mirrored in the UK's 1982 Computers for Schools programme and, in France, under the 1985 scheme Plan Informatique pour Tous (IPT).

-The post–civil rights generation
+Post–civil rights generation

 In the U.S., Generation X was the first cohort to grow up post-integration after the racist Jim Crow laws.
 They were described in a marketing report by Specialty Retail as the kids who "lived the civil rights movement".
 They were among the first children to be bused to attain integration in the public school system.
 In the 1990s, Strauss reported Gen Xers were "by any measure the least racist of today's generations".
 In the U.S., Title IX, which passed in 1972, provided increased athletic opportunities to Gen X girls in the public school setting.
-Roots, based on the novel by Alex Haley and broadcast as a 12-hour series, was viewed as a turning point in the country's ability to relate to the afro-American history.
+Roots, based on the novel by Alex Haley and broadcast as a 12-hour series, was viewed as a turning point in the country's ability to relate to Afro-American history.

 As young adults

 Continued growth in college enrollments

-In the U.S., compared to the boomer generation, Generation X was more educated than their parents.
+In the U.S., compared to the Boomer generation, Generation X was more educated than their parents.
 The share of young adults enrolling in college steadily increased from 1983, before peaking in 1998.
-In 1965, as early boomers entered college, total enrollment of new undergraduates was just over 5.7 million individuals across the public and private sectors.
+In 1965, as early Boomers entered college, total enrollment of new undergraduates was just over 5.7 million individuals across the public and private sectors.
 By 1983, the first year of Gen X college enrollments (as per Pew Research's definition), this figure had reached 12.2 million.
 This was an increase of 53%, effectively a doubling in student intake.
 As the 1990s progressed, Gen X college enrollments continued to climb, with increased loan borrowing as the cost of an education became substantially more expensive compared to their peers in the mid-1980s.
 By 1998, the generation's last year of college enrollment, those entering the higher education sector totaled 14.3 million.
 In addition, unlike Boomers and previous generations, women outpaced men in college completion rates.